maanasa-s-5539/CrashPoint-IOS-MCP/docs/LEARN_SETUP_AND_EXECUTION.md

 `ZOHO_CLIQ_WEBHOOK_URL` is the URL for an incoming webhook in a Zoho Cliq channel.
 To create one:

-1. Open Zoho Cliq → go to the channel where you want crash notifications.
+1. Open Zoho Cliq → create the channel where you want crash notifications.
-2. Click the channel name → **Integrations** → **Incoming Webhooks** → **Add webhook**.
+2. Click on your display picture → **Bots & Tools** → **Webhook Tokens** → **Create a token**.
-3. Give it a name, copy the generated URL, and paste it into the config.
+3. Copy the generated token and keep it safe.
+4. Copy the API endpoint of the channel, append &apikey=<copied, generated token>.
+5. Paste the full API endpoint into the config.json.

 #### Scheduled run time